-Our school division offers a large number of professional learning sessions communicated through our Professional Learning Journal each year.
-The sessions are led by coaches and teachers that have experience or expertise in an area.
+Our School Division offers a large number of professional learning sessions communicated through our Professional Learning Journal each year.
+The sessions are led by supervisors and teachers that have experience or expertise in an area.
 Sessions are offered both during the instructional day and after schools.

 Our Administrators are the Instructional Leaders of their schools.
 The IDT supports and collaborates with Administrators regularly to reflect on, scaffold and maintain the integrity of instruction at each school.